danielnelson35/CPSC455Project/backend/README.md

-Will ignore auth token, can be added later if we really wanted it.

 `'/users/favouriteRecipes/add'` - POST - Add favourite recipe to user - body should be the recipe in json. { username: "", recipe: {}, ... }

 `'/users/favouriteRecipes/all/:username'` - GET - Get all favourite recipes for a user